nuclrdev/plugin-quick-viewer-image/README.md

 ## ⚙️ How it works

-Images are read via `ImageIO.read` wrapped in a `CancelableInputStream` that monitors the cancellation flag so switching files during a slow load aborts immediately.
+Images are read via `ImageIO` wrapped in a `CancelableInputStream` that monitors the cancellation flag so switching files during a slow load aborts immediately.
+Anything whose largest dimension exceeds roughly twice the screen size is decoded with integer subsampling (floor 2048 px), which keeps huge photos cheap to preview while leaving normal images at full resolution.
 The fit-to-panel scale is computed as `min(panelW/imgW, panelH/imgH)` capped at 1.0 to avoid upscaling.
-The user zoom multiplier is applied on top; at 16× the cursor switches to a move cursor to indicate panning is available.
+The user zoom multiplier (1×–16×) is applied on top; when zoomed the cursor switches to a move cursor to indicate panning is available.
+Rotation re-renders the bitmap in place and does not touch the file on disk.

 ## 🗂️ Source layout